EPCCed/Activities/Activities/MessagePassingSort/Readme.md

 ## Equipment

-The equipment required for this activity is relatively simple and can go as far as your budget will streach.
-The miniumum set-up would be:
+The equipment required for this activity is relatively simple and can go as far as your budget will stretch.
+The minimum set-up would be:

 * A set of cards with integers clearly marked from 1 to N where N